Why is Mexico so Bad at Football? (Well-Explained!)

 Mexican national teams

 From a statistical point of view, the numbers behind the Mexican national teams and clubs in both international and club football are impressive enough to categorize Mexico as a good footballing nation.
 Football is the most loved sport and it is widely played in all categories in the country.
-In addition to that, several players in the Mexican national team ply their trade in top leagues across the world, particularly in Europe and the united states.
+In addition to that, several players in the Mexican national team ply their trade in top leagues across the world, particularly in Europe and the United States.
 On the International stage, Mexico has produced top performances at several world cups and was privileged to host the most prestigious tournament in football on two different occasions.
 Furthermore, they are also a fantastic side in youth football, consistently producing an amazing football team at the U-17, U-20, and U-23 levels.
 They achieved their biggest feat in football during the London 2012 Olympic Games, defeating the mighty football powerhouse Brazil in the final to secure a Gold Medal in the football category.
 However, the country’s potential to become an elite footballing powerhouse on the international stage like Brazil and Spain is hindered by some apparent Underlying issues which will be highlighted and discussed below.

 Corruption